2023 Most Popular Natural Resources Conservation Master's Degree Schools

 Of the 78 students majoring in conservation at UPenn, 27% are male and 73% are female.

-University of California - Berkeley landed the #7 spot in the 2023 rankings for the most popular master’s degree natural resources conservation programs.
-UC Berkeley is a very large public school located in the city of Berkeley.
+University of California - Berkeley did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a master’s degree.
+It came in at #7 on the list.
+UC Berkeley is a fairly large public school located in the midsize city of Berkeley.

 Women make up 73% of the conservation majors at the school.